 It's important to hire a licensed solar installer.
 This helps ensure that the work is done correctly using current best installation practices.
 In Kansas, the state government hasn't implemented centralized solar contracting licenses, though some counties issue and require their own licenses for projects within their borders.

 Top-notch solar installations should come with strong workmanship and performance warranties.
 A workmanship guarantee covers installation issues, such as cracks in the panels, poor alignment, or poor wiring.
-A performance guarantee ensures a minimum energy output.
+A performance warranty ensures a minimum energy output.
 Comprehensive warranties indicate that a solar company believes in its work.

 Solar panels can help reduce your electricity costs over time.
 When evaluating solar panel's cost and value, be sure to consider these considerations.